MorpheusAIs/Docs/Techno Capital Machine (TCM)/TechnoCapitalMachineTCM.md

 For example, the Coder can choose whether or not to merge any open source contribution the community of coders suggests for their project.
 Based on how they value the code contribution and the hours the contributor wants as credit for the work.
 The Compute providers choose the type of AI models and tokens they want to support and the price at which they are willing to offer them.
 The Capital Providers select which projects to direct their stETH yield toward based on their desire to use the software being created.
 And lastly, Community builders can choose the projects they want to build front ends for, integrate or otherwise support the development of based on the rewards they receive from project creators.

-This TCM framework is much better aligned with a purely free market approach to building, rather than trying to build consensus and achieve coordination among a large number of people which is very time consuming and difficult especially at an early stage where the software needs to quickly change and iterate until it gets to a good product market fit and even afterward to adapt to new market conditions.
+This TCM framework is much better aligned with a purely free market approach to building, rather than trying to build consensus and achieve coordination among a large number of people which is very time-consuming and difficult especially at an early stage where the software needs to quickly change and iterate until it gets to a good product market fit and even afterward to adapt to new market conditions.

 ## Links To Smart Contract Code and Examples
 [Smart Contracts for Capital Providers](https://github.com/MorpheusAIs/SmartContracts) offering stETH and earning native project tokens.